Trinidad and Tobago Yacht Charter Guide

 Trinidad and Tobago, however, delivers a full package: from white beaches and gin-clear waters to a roaring music scene, carnival festivities, and delicious local food, the sister islands have it all.

 Here are our favorite yacht charter destinations in Trinidad and Tobago:

 Buccoo Reef, Tobago

-Over on the calm Caribbean side of the island, Buccoo Reef offers a jaw-dropping spot for yacht charters looking to dive into the blue.
+Over on the calm Caribbean side of the island, Buccoo Reef offers a jaw-dropping spot for luxury yacht charters looking to dive into the blue.
 The snorkeling around the bountiful Buccoo Reef is sublime and the crowds can be avoided by heading out to Pigeon Point.
-This protected aquamarine park delivers gin clear waters, rich coral blooms, and a plethora of bright scaled sea creatures.
+This protected aquamarine park delivers crystal clear waters, rich coral blooms, and a plethora of bright-scaled sea creatures.

 Maracas Bay, Trinidad

 Yacht charters should make this top of their list when seeking soft white sands to visit.
-Emerald peninsulas stretch out into the sea, the azure waters are warm and clear, and colorful creole culture comes alive with the fabulous food vendors who bring cold beer and bountiful bake and shark tacos to your tender.
+Here, emerald peninsulas stretch out into the sea, the azure waters are warm and clear, and the colorful Creole culture comes alive with the fabulous food vendors who bring cold beer and bountiful bake and shark tacos to your tender.